ChiefGyk3D/twitch-and-toot/README.md

 ## AWS Secrets Manager Integration

 The script supports optional integration with AWS Secrets Manager.
 This allows for secure storage and retrieval of the Twitch and Mastodon API credentials.
 If you want to use this feature, you will need to store the credentials as secrets in AWS Secrets Manager and provide the secret names in the `config.ini` file.

+## HashiCorp Vault Integration

+The script also supports optional integration with HashiCorp Vault for secure storage and retrieval of the Twitch and Mastodon API credentials.
+If you want to use this feature, you will need to store the credentials in Vault and provide the necessary Vault information in the `config.ini` file.

 ## Running in AWS Lambda